jahwag/ClaudeSync/README.md

 - View current status: `claudesync status`
 - Set configuration values: `claudesync config set <key> <value>`
 - Get configuration values: `claudesync config get <key>`
-- List all configuration values: `claudesync config list`
+- List all configuration values: `claudesync config ls`

 ### Synchronization Modes

 #### One-Way Sync (Default)
 By default, ClaudeSync operates in one-way sync mode, pushing changes from your local environment to Claude.ai.
 This ensures that your local files are the source of truth and prevents unexpected modifications to your local files.

+**Warning:** During synchronization, any files present on the remote server that are not available in your local environment will be automatically deleted from the remote server.
+Ensure that all important files are present locally before syncing to avoid unintentional data loss.

 #### Two-Way Sync (Experimental)
 Two-way synchronization is available as an experimental feature.
 This mode allows changes made on the remote Claude.ai project to be reflected in your local files.
 However, please be aware of the following: